alvzed/ms-project-4/README.md

 - Donations - allows users to submit small single payments via stripe to support the site.
 This is currently quite crude and only processes either succeeded payments or failed payments and redirecting them to a specific page based on this.

 ### Features Left to Implement
+- Emails - sends verifications emails and password reset links to users.
+This is currently printed out in the console instead of emailed out, the reason for this is that an email would need to be connected to this and I do do nat want to make my own email publicly accessible.
 - Actors - a model which would relate the actors to various videos that would allow users to filter and search by actors names.
 - Subcategories - a model which would have a many to one relationship with categories and allow users to dive deeper into filtering videos.
 - Storing more categories - allowing videos to have several categories for videos that match several categories definitions.